Demand drivers for genetic improvement

 Genus Opportunity

-- Demonstrate the superiority of our proprietary beef genetics across the value chain through trials and partnerships
+- Drive increased adoption of sexed, beef-on-dairy and Y-skew by dairy farmers by demonstrating the superiority of our proprietary beef genetics across the value chain, through trials and partnerships

 PRODUCTION